kentcdodds/match-sorter/README.md

 matchSorter(list, 'apple', {baseSort: (a, b) => (a.index < b.index ? -1 : 1)})
 // ['C apple', 'B apple', 'A apple']
 ```

-## Using ES6?

-In the examples above, we're using CommonJS.
-If you're using ES6 modules, then
-you can do:

-`import matchSorter, {rankings} from 'match-sorter'`

 ## Recipes